ruby-amqp/rubymarchhare.info/articles/queues.md

 ### Server-named queues

 To ask an AMQP broker to generate a unique queue name for you, pass an *empty string* as the queue name argument.
-A generated queue name (like *amq.gen-JZ46KgZEOZWg-pAScMhhig*) will be assigned to the `Bunny::Queue` instance that the method returns:
+A generated queue name (like *amq.gen-JZ46KgZEOZWg-pAScMhhig*) will be assigned to the `HotBunnies::Queue` instance that the method returns:

 ``` ruby
 ch.queue("", :exclusive => true)